salboaie/SwarmESB/README.md

 usage of Enterprise Integration Patterns or the Actor model used in Scala and Erlang.

-Imagine, Swarms can be for SOA's orchestration what REST was for SOAP!
+Imagine, Swarms can be for SOA's orchestration what REST is for SOAP!

 ## Examples